nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_message_definitions.md

 {% include custom/search.warnbanner.html %}

 ## ITK3 Messaging Distribution Message Definitions Overview ##
-This section provides ITK3 implementers with the information required to utilise the ITK3 Messaging Distribution message definitions.
-The message definitions are profiled using the FHIR MessageDefinition resource.
-These definitions specify which profiles are used in the bundle and  additional information such as: what responses are allowed to be returned to the sender.
-The payload specifications also need to be consulted for the payload message definitions.
+This section provides ITK3 implementers with the information required to utilise the ITK3 Messaging Distribution MessageDefinition instances.
+The message definition instances are created to conform to the [ITK-MessageDefinition-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-MessageDefinition-1) profile.
+These MessageDefinitions specify which profiles, extensions,value sets, code systems and concept maps are used in the message bundle and additional information such as: what responses are allowed to be returned to the sender.
+The message definition instances main use is for highlighting changes between versions of a message but they may also be used as input into conformance and validation.

-The ITK3 Messaging Distribution provides a consistent standardised approach to message headers, whilst also providing a message handling specification to control the use of infrastructure and business acknowledgement responses through the use of flags.
+The responses defined in the message definitions do not include MESH responses see notes below:

 **Note 1:** When using MESH, additional MESH acknowledgements and responses will be available.
 The MESH acknowledgements and responses are not defined in this specification